 The opportunity to understand themselves as learners – we explore Growth Mindset in order for children to think about how they can tackle challenges and use the strategies that they have already acquired to develop their understanding further.

 The opportunity to learn music – all pupils are taught to sing and singing is used at our school as a means of celebration, enjoyment and musical challenge.
 Children are taught to sing in unison and also to explore devices such as harmonies and rounds.

 The opportunity to learn a language – French is taught throughout the school.
 Each class from EYFS to Y6 has a French lesson weekly through a specialist teacher.
 By the time the children are in Upper Key Stage 2, they are learning to read and write in French.
 For more details, see our separate MFL Policy.

 The opportunity to learn about nature, to experience the outdoor curriculum and to understand the role of farming in British life – we use our extensive grounds to teach the children about nature in our local area.
 We also make the most of our rural surroundings.
 Children in all year groups visit farms regularly, learning about our rural heritage and the importance of farming to food production.

 The opportunity to develop their performance skills, take part in performances and to experience live theatre regularly.
 All classes work towards presentation assemblies on a termly basis – these often include drama and role play.
-Visiting Theatre Groups are regularly invited into school, this includes a visit from a French Theatre company every 2 years.
-We aim to ensure that classes visit the Theatre at least once during their time in Key Stage 2.

 The opportunity to develop their creative skills, experience a range of artistic media and to visit Galleries and Exhibitions.
 Use is made of visiting artists, and visits to local galleries.
 We also make use of the expertise on offer to us at our local Secondary schools, the adjacent Specialist School (Treloar’s) and Alton College.